-The Tarrant Regional Auto Crimes Task Force began in 1993 to combat motor vehicle theft.
-Since its inception, the Task Force is proven effective reducing the motor vehicle theft rate and is nationally recognized for its success.
-Through the years, the Task Force’s mission has expanded to include motor vehicle theft, motor vehicle burglary, theft of motor vehicle parts, and motor vehicle related fraud.
-The Task Force receives a portion of its funding from the Texas Motor Vehicle Crime Prevention Authority, a division of the Texas Department of Motor Vehicles.
-It is comprised of investigators from 10 state and local agencies operating under the umbrella of the Tarrant County Sheriff’s Office.
-Investigators assigned to the Task Force are from the Texas Department of Motor Vehicles, Texas Department of Public Safety, Tarrant County Sheriff’s Office, Parker County Sheriff’s Office, Arlington Police Department, Fort Worth Police Department, Hurst Police Department, Haltom City Police Department, Euless Police Department and the National Insurance Crime Bureau.
+The Tarrant Regional Auto Crimes Task Force began in 1993 and was created to combat motor vehicle theft.
+Over the years, the mission and scope of the task force has changed to include burglary of motor vehicles, the theft of parts and various forms of vehicle fraud that negatively affect Texas consumers.
+Since its inception, the task force has proven effective in reducing motor vehicle crime rates and has been recognized at the state and national level for its successes.
+The task force receives a portion of its funding from the Texas Motor Vehicle Crime Prevention Authority (MVCPA), a division of the Texas Department of Motor Vehicles (TXDMV).
+It is comprised of investigators from 10 state and local agencies operating under the umbrella of the Tarrant County Sheriff's Office.
+Task force investigators are assigned from the Tarrant County Sheriff's Office, Parker County Sheriff's Office, Arlington Police Department, Euless Police Department, Fort Worth Police Department, Haltom City Police Department, Hurst Police Department, Lake Worth Police Department, the TXDMV and the National Insurance Crime Bureau (NICB).
+The task force also benefits from a dedicated assistant criminal district attorney assigned from the Tarrant County District Attorney's Office.
+Governed by a Board of Governors comprised of participating agency heads, the task force serves a seven-county program area (Tarrant, Parker, Wise, Hood, Palo Pinto, Somervell and Jack) encompassing approximately 2.3 million people.

 County Telephone Operator 817-884-1111